Stop Feeding Your Brain Negativity: A Content Diet Guide

 The Outrage Loop

 Anger is activating.
-When we see something that outrages us, we feel compelled to engage—to comment, to share, or at least to keep watching.
-Platforms have learned this.
-Studies show toxic content receives significantly more retweets and engagement than neutral content.
-Rage is profitable.
+When we see something that outrages us, we may feel compelled to engage—to comment, to share, or at least to keep watching.
+Studies of online platforms have found that moral-emotional and negative content can spread farther or draw more engagement than neutral content.
+Rage can be profitable.

 Doomscrolling as Anxiety Management

-Paradoxically, anxious people often consume more negative news.
-Research on doomscrolling has found that people with higher trait anxiety and neuroticism are more likely to get caught in the doom-scroll cycle.
+Paradoxically, anxious people may consume more negative news.
+Research on doomscrolling has linked the habit with traits such as anxiety and neuroticism.
 It feels like staying informed, being prepared, maintaining vigilance.
-But this vigilance doesn’t reduce anxiety—it feeds it.
+But this vigilance does not always reduce anxiety; it can feed it.
 You’re scanning for threats that never stop coming, because the feed never ends.

 The Algorithmic Ratchet

-Every click on doom content trains the algorithm to show you more.
-Research published in PNAS Nexus found that engagement-based algorithms significantly amplify content expressing anger, sadness, and anxiety.
-Engage with one rage-bait video and your entire feed shifts.
-You’re training a machine to upset you.
+Every click on doom content can teach a ranking system what you are likely to engage with.
+Research published in PNAS Nexus found that engagement-based timelines can amplify emotionally charged content, including anger, sadness, and anxiety.
+Engage with rage-bait often enough and your feed may tilt in that direction.
+You’re giving the machine evidence about what keeps you watching.

 The Doom Content Diet: Five Strategies